arpitbbhayani/articles/blogs/fsm.md

 ```

 Similar to how we have defined the function `_create_q2` we could define functions for the other three states `start`, `q1` and `q3`.
-You can find the complete FSM modelled at [arpitbbhayani/fsm/regex-1](https://github.com/arpitbbhayani/fsm/blob/master/regex-1.ipynb)
+You can find the complete FSM modeled at [arpitbbhayani/fsm/regex-1](https://github.com/arpitbbhayani/fsm/blob/master/regex-1.ipynb)

 ## Driver function
 The motive of this problem statement is to define a function called `grep_regex` which tests a given `text` against the regex `ab*c`.
 The function will internally create an instance of `FSM` and will pass the stream of characters to it.
 Once all the characters are exhausted, we invoke `does_match` function on the FSM which suggests if the given `text` matches the regex `ab*c` or not.